 The Manitou Passage Underwater Preserve offers divers a variety of Lake Michigan attractions - from historic dock ruins to fascinating shipwrecks of two centuries.

-There is an excellent interactive map showing the location and description of over 45 shipwrecks in the area on the Traverse City Convention and Visitor's Bureau web site.
+There is an excellent interactive map showing the location and description of over 45 shipwrecks in the area in the outdoor recreation section of the Traverse City Convention and Visitor's Bureau: www.traversecity.com.

 No person shall recover, alter or destroy property which is in, on, under or over the bottomland of the Preserve.
 State and Federal law provide stiff penalties for violators so please: "ENJOY, DO NOT DESTROY."